jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-20-kafka-development-with-docker-part-11/index.md

 ## Summary

 In the previous posts, we discussed how to implement client authentication by TLS (SSL or TLS/SSL) and SASL authentication.
 One of the key benefits of client authentication is achieving user access control.
-In this post, we discussed how to implement Kafka authorization with Java and Python client examples.
+In this post, we discussed how to configure Kafka authorization with Java and Python client examples while SASL is kept for client authentication.